Moving to Spain from the United States

 Importing a car.

 Bringing a US-spec car to Spain is possible but rarely worth the cost.
 The vehicle must pass ITV (Spain's vehicle inspection) and be re-homologated to meet EU standards.
 This involves headlight conversion (US cars have different beam patterns), emissions testing, speedometer conversion to km/h, and rear fog light installation.
-The process costs €1,000-€3,000 in modifications plus registration fees.
-You also pay 21% VAT on the car's assessed value unless it qualifies under the residence transfer exemption (owned 6+ months, used as primary vehicle).
+You also pay VAT on the car's assessed value unless it qualifies under the residence-transfer exemption.
 Most Americans sell their car before moving and buy locally in Spain.

 Pet import requirements.